 Keeping your skin hydrated is essential all year round.
 But, as we head into the winter months, it becomes even more important.

-This is because as the outside air gets cooler, the water in your skin evaporates more quickly, which can make your skin feel dry, tight, and flaky – all in all, quite uncomfortable.
+This is because as the outside air gets cooler, the water in your skin evaporates quicker, which can make your skin feel dry, tight, and flaky – all in all, quite uncomfortable.

 So, we're on hand to share some tips and tricks to keep your skin hydrated.

 1. Get Serious With Face Wash

 Maintaining a clean face is important at all times, but finding a face wash that looks after your delicate winter skin is crucial.

 Over-washing your face can damage your skin's barrier and you can end up stripping your skin of its natural moisture, so keep it to once or twice a day.